-- Relief originally granted on 9 September 2003.
-Relief originally granted on 2 September 2008. - 5 Relief originally granted on 11 February 2009.
+- Relief originally granted on 21 August 2001. - Relief originally granted on 13 August 2002.
+Relief originally granted on 9 September 2003 - Relief originally granted on 2 September 2008 - Relief originally granted on 11 February 2009.

 It is a condition of the class order that the Company and each of the above controlled entities enter into a Deed of Cross Guarantee.
 A Deed of Cross Guarantee under the class order was executed by them and lodged with the Australian Securities and Investments Commission.
 The Deed of Cross Guarantee is dated 1 March 2006.
 The effect of the Deed is that the Company guarantees to each creditor payment in full of any debt in the event of winding up any of the controlled entities under certain provisions of the Corporations Act 2001.
 If a winding up occurs, the Company will only be liable in the event that after six months any creditor has not been paid in full.
-The controlled entities have also given similar guarantees in the event that the Company is wound up.
+The controlled entities have also given similar quarantees in the event that the Company is wound up.
 The consolidated income statement and consolidated balance sheet of the Company and its wholly owned controlled entities which have entered into the Deed of Cross Guarantee are: